 Kellie Ell- happy.JPG

-Prior to joining Debtwire, Kellie covered the financials of the retail industry for Women’s Wear Daily (WWD), a fashion magazine.
+Prior to joining Creditflux, Kellie covered the financials of the retail industry for Women’s Wear Daily (WWD), a fashion magazine.
 At WWD, she covered public companies listed on the New York Stock Exchange, such as American Eagle Outfitters, Victoria’s Secret, Lululemon, Farfetch, Target, Walmart, Urban Outfitters and Tapestry, in addition to private companies, such as SavageX Fenty, Kim Kardashian’s Skims, La Perla and Cosabella, among others.
 Kellie frequently interviewed retail CEOs and other senior-leadership executives for stories, panels and on-stage speaking events.
 While at WWD, she was also a regular contributor to WWD’s Equal Measure section, focusing on disabilities in the fashion industry and leading coverage of deaf and hard-of-hearing people in fashion.

 Kellie received her undergraduate degree in photojournalism, magazine writing and American Sign Language from San Francisco State University and a master's degree in business journalism and economics from City University of New York in Manhattan.